- Urban sustainability has become a consideration for citizens with 42% willing to leave their town due to pollution concerns

 Data and funding are critical implementation challenges

 Although smart cities can solve some of the traditional pain points experienced in cities, such as public transport and security, serious challenges to implementation exist.
-Data is central to smart city optimisation, yet 63% of global citizens say the privacy of their personal data is more important than superior urban services.
+Data is central to smart city optimization, yet 63% of global citizens say the privacy of their personal data is more important than superior urban services.
 Meanwhile, almost 70% of city officials say that funding their budget is a major challenge, and 68% of officials say they struggle to access and build the digital platforms needed to develop smart city initiatives.
 From a citizens’ perspective, 54% think BigTech firms would provide better urban services than those currently in place.

 Matthias Wieckmann, Head of Digital Strategy, City of Hamburg, says: “When considering a smart city initiative, it is best to start with small uses cases that can be tested before expanding and securing visibility and viability for funding.
 For city officials early in their journey, smaller solutions will help pave the way faster rather than starting with a big overall solution.
 It is also easier to find acceptance, support and finance for projects this way.”